 And remember, closing an account that you’ve had a negative payment history with will not make that negative history go away.
 Consumers sometimes mistakenly believe closing a problem account makes them go away, it does not.
 It is better to deal with negative accounts through the dispute process than to close the account.
 In fact, closing old credit accounts will likely lower your credit scores.

 (3) Credit Cards and Installment Loans to Improve Credit Scores

-This may seem obvious to some consumers but you must have credit in order to improve your credit scores.
+This may seem obvious to most consumers but you must have credit in order to improve your credit scores.
 It is not uncommon for consumers experiencing past credit problems to stay away from credit once those credit issues have been resolved.
 Some may never re-enter the credit arena.
 Your credit score will not improve if there is nothing in your files or you have limited credit information to calculate a credit score.

 If you do not have the funds to repay an installment loan, do not open one.
 If your credit scores are decent check with your credit union, they often have great interest rates on loans.
 Lower credit scores may not get approved, in that case, check online sources for personal loans options (but make sure the interest rate is competitive).

+Patience is key to improving credit scores.
 Once you begin working on improving your credit scores, it is important to monitor your credit scores on a regular basis to see how you are doing.
 It will help you stay on top of and take control of your credit.